SQL Statements in 10.3 CS

 Provides information on installed plugins.

-Provides information on all build-in and available plugins in the plugins directory.
+Provides information on all built-in and available plugins in the plugins directory.

 Lists supported system privileges.